luisjaco/WordBomb/README.md

 # WordBomb
 **WordBomb** is a fast-paced party game for you and your friends!
 It was made using JavaScript, HTML, and CSS.
-The rules of **WordBomb** are as follows:
+You can play **WordBomb** [here](https://luisjaco.github.io/WordBomb/)!
+The rules of the game are as follows:

 1. First, a category is chosen at random.
 The starting player will hold the remote.
 2. Each round, active players will take turns saying one word relevant to the category.